miso-lims/walkthroughs/2-0-samples.md

 1. Click _Save_.

 Upon successful save, a green status will show at the top that says "Saved 4 items".
+Buttons to allow editing the samples or propagating them will show at the top of the table.
 The Sample Alias will have been filled in with aliases that end in D\_1 (for each first aliquot of that stock).
 Record these on your worksheet. <img src="pics/blue_pencil.png">